GCDigitalFellows/installdri.github.io/sections/vscode.md

+# Visual Studio Code
-For our workshops, we will be using Visual Studio Code.
-Not only is Visual Studio Code free and open source, but it is also consistent across OSX, Windows, and Linux systems.
+A text editor is a simple notepad type application.
+For the DRI, we will be using the VSCode text editor because it supports [syntax highlighting](https://en.wikipedia.org/wiki/Syntax_highlighting), is free and open source, and is consistent across OSX, Windows, and Linux systems.

-# VSCode
+# Install
 1. *Click* on the VScode installer in your downloads folder:

 ![installer shortcut - shaded blue box with ribbon logo.
 It has something like `VSCodeSetup-` at the front of its filename](../images/windows/vscode/vscode00.png)